Icinga/icingaweb2/doc/80-Upgrading.md

 **Breaking changes**

 * The following columns of the `Servicestatus` table, which previously displayed the date time (string) as a fetched value, now display the unix timestamp to support relative time filters:
     * `service_last_time_ok`
     * `service_last_time_unknown`
     * `service_last_time_warning`
     * `service_last_time_critical`
 * The `IniWriter::write()` method now throws `NotWritableError` instead of `Zend_Config_Exception`.
+* The *test* module has been removed.
+Running the unit tests is still possible by executing `phpunit` in the base directory of the Icinga Web 2 repository.

 ## Upgrading to Icinga Web 2.12.2

 **Framework changes affecting third-party code**

 * `Icinga\Module\Monitoring\Hook\PluginOutputHook` When rendering the Icinga check output, the output and long_output fields are now concatenated with a newline (\n) before any post-processing occurs, such as through a PluginOutputHook

 ## Upgrading to Icinga Web 2.12.0